prantlf/node-posix-ext/README.md

 See `getpwnam` for more information.

+### posix.options: object

+Exposes flags to control behavior of the methods above.

+#### populateGroupMembers: boolean

+Disables enumerating of group members to populate the `members` property of the group information.
+If yoiu do not need it and work on a slow domain network with a groups with many members, you may turn it off.
+The value it `true` (populating members is enabled) by default.

+    posix.options.populateGroupMembers = false;

 ## FileSystem Calls on Windows

 Every method as also a synchronous alternative.
 Their names end with the